Jimmy Cordero: Chicago White Sox

 Cordero underwent Tommy John surgery on March 18, 2021.
 The surgery was performed by Dr. James Andrews.
 Cordero missed the entire 2021 season recovering from the surgery; he was placed on the 60-day injured list on March 21.
-On November 5, 2021, Cordero was outrighted off of the 40-man roster and elected free agency.
+On November 5, Cordero was outrighted off of the 40-man roster and elected free agency.

 New York Yankees

 On December 16, 2021, Cordero signed a minor league deal with the New York Yankees.
 He had a 2.09 ERA in 38 2/3 innings for the Scranton/Wilkes-Barre RailRiders in 2022.
-After the season, the Yankees added him to their 40-man roster.
+On November 10, 2022, the Yankees added Cordero to their 40-man roster.

+Cordero made the Yankees' Opening Day roster for the 2023 season.
+On July 5, MLB suspended Cordero for the remainder of the season for violating the league's policy against domestic violence.
+In 31 appearances for the Yankees, he posted a 3.86 ERA with 34 strikeouts across 32 2/3 innings of work.
+Following the season on November 2, Cordero was removed from the 40–man roster and sent outright to Triple–A Scranton.
+He elected free agency on November 6.

+Chiba Lotte Marines

+On December 6, 2023, Cordero signed with the Chiba Lotte Marines of Nippon Professional Baseball.
+He made 5 appearances for Lotte in 2024, struggling to an 0-1 record and 7.20 ERA with one strikeout across five innings of work.
+Cordero became a free agent following the season.

+Toros de Tijuana

+On March 13, 2025, Cordero signed with the Toros de Tijuana of the Mexican League.
+In 20 appearances for Tijuana, Cordero posted a 2-2 record and 4.00 ERA with 15 strikeouts and six saves over 18 innings of work.

+Caliente de Durango

+On June 2, 2025, Cordero was traded to the Caliente de Durango of the Mexican League in exchange for Tyler Duffey.
+In 12 appearances for Durango, Cordero logged a 2-0 record and 9.00 ERA with 14 strikeouts over 12 innings of relief.

+Olmecas de Tabasco

+On July 2, 2025, Cordero was traded to the Olmecas de Tabasco of the Mexican League in exchange for Rubén Tejada.

 Pitching style

-Cordero is known for a massive fastball that sits in the high 90s, can hit 100 mph, and has been clocked as fast as 104 mph.
+Cordero is known for a fastball that sits in the high 90s, can hit 100 mph, and has been clocked as fast as 104 mph.
 He also throws a slider and an occasional curveball.
 Throughout his career, scouts have noted Cordero's struggles to command his power pitches.